JoannaRoy/jo-website/src/blog_data/01_cup_o_jo/intro.md

 ---

 <br>
-I have long tossed around the idea of making a blog (inspired by friends whose blog articles I enjoy reading—thank you, Martin and Nick; and also Emily for those extremely fun vlogs :).
+I have long tossed around the idea of making a blog (inspired by friends whose blog articles I enjoy reading—thank you, Martin and Nick; and also Emily if you are reading this for those extremely fun vlogs :).

 Formatting-wise, (after a long-time toss-up between podcast, vlog, and blog) I landed on this “multimedia blog” concept (aka in classic indecisive jo fashion, I have kept my formatting options open as can be :D) — and even affectionally coined it: “Chickpea Purée” (upon suggestion from my wonderful colleagues at Trail).